jcosborn/qex/docs/gauge_kernels.md

 \operatorname{stapleSum}(U,h)=D^{|h|}\nabla P(U)[h].
 $$

 `PlaqWork` fixes layout/order/action mode and rebinds inputs each call.
-It retains those references until rebinding/release.
+It keeps those references until the next call rebinds them; there is no release, so drop the workspace to free them.
 Outputs are disjoint from seeds and, below order three, the gauge. `newOneOf` allocates independent work.

 `productJet` propagates products of affine factors: